You are viewing this site in staging mode. Click in this bar to return to normal site.

 04 March 2024 09:00

-The story of Mary Hamilton
+The story of Mary Hamilton1

 You have a book in your hand, one of the volumes of the Banner of Truth edition of John Owen’s Works, and you open it at the title page.
 You see how it reads: The Works of John Owen Edited by William H. Goold.
 How many readers of Owen, I wonder, have paused to ask who his editor was?
 A word or two of introduction, then, for those to whom he is only a name.